Safety Assurance Monitoring Activities - Third ICAO SMS Pillar

 Using Implementation Plan for Safety Assurance Activities

 Reviewing the blueprints of aviation safety management systems should become an annual activity for safety management teams.
 How else will the organization stay on track?
 Use your implementation plan as your road map.

 If you are unable to find your SMS implementation plan, I have included the ICAO implementation plan as well as the Transport Canada SMS Implementation Plan below for review.

-These three videos give advice as to move to the predictive and proactive phase of your SMS implementation using the Risk Management Solution.
+These three videos advise as to move to the predictive and proactive phase of your SMS implementation using the Risk Management Solution.